Rick Stuy van den Herik: TOP Oss

 In 2014, Stuy van den Herik chose to sign with FC Oss in the Eerste Divisie, the second tier of Dutch football.
 There, he finally made his first team debut.
 In the first game of the 2014–15 season, he played his first minutes in professional football against FC Volendam.
 He soon became a regular starter for the team, despite the club having four different head coach in his first four years at the club: Wil Boessen, Reinier Robbemond, François Gesthuizen and Klaas Wels, respectively.

 Stuy van den Herik grew out to become a key player for TOP Oss, and was even appointed team captain.
 He led the club to the promotion play-offs during the 2018–19 season, where his former club, Sparta Rotterdam, proved to be too strong in the semi-finals, however.
 In May 2020, he signed a three-year contract extension.
 At that point he had made 217 appearances for the club, in which he had made nine goals and nine assists.

+On 7 October 2022, Stuy van den Herik, alongside teammate Lorenzo Piqué, reached 300 appearances for TOP Oss.
+On 27 January 2023, he surpassed Raymond Koopman's record to reach a club record of 315 appearances.
+On 5 March, he tore the anterior cruciate ligament of his knee, ruling him out for at least nine months and effectively ending his season.
+Less than a month later, the club decided not to extend his expiring contract, ending his tenure with TOP Oss.
+He made a total of 320 appearances for the club, scoring 22 goals.
+The injury meant that Piqué, who also left at the end of the 2022–23 season, held the lone record for TOP Oss with his 327 club appearances.